-I’ve just posted two newspaper opinion pieces from the same newspaper, published on the same weekend.
-One, by a doctor, describes OCD pretty accurately: a “living torture, leaving many sufferers with a sense that they are trapped in their own minds”.
-He gets it spot on when he says “being a tad fussy about lining up … soft drinks doesn’t even begin to merit the diagnosis.”
-Being clean and tidy?
-Good for you.
-I wish […]
+I've just posted two newspaper opinion pieces from the same newspaper, published on the same weekend.
+One, by a doctor, describes OCD pretty accurately: a "living torture, leaving many sufferers with a sense that they are trapped in their own minds".
+He gets it spot on when he says "being a tad fussy about lining … Continue reading On Awful People, Jour-no-lism, and the Epidemic of ‘Faux-C-D’

 Sunday.
 04/10/2015 This appeared THE VERY NEXT DAY.
 Liz Jones is an awful person who writes awful things, which I normally just ignore, but this crossed a line.
 Warning: idiotic content.
 Post proper to follow once I'm over raaage.

 Saturday.
 03/10/2015 Don't judge me but I was reading the Daily Mail (my uncle writes the sports for it).
 The Daily Mail, for those not in the know, is an absolute rag of a newspaper.
 It is terrible, sensationalist garbage.
 Anyway, this appears...
 All very good.
 Sympathetic, you know?
 And then Sunday hit...